Practice monopartite projections

 2. Call the GDS projection function

-3. Name the projection 'user-interaction-network'
+3. Name the projection 'user-network'

 4. Include source (User) nodes